 An Illinois financial advisor who has been in the business since 1995 finally expunged a ten-year-old FINRA record of a customer complaint related to the global settlement of Medical Capital Corporation (MedCap) promissory notes.
 Following the customer’s investment, MedCap was charged with fraud by the SEC and found to be a Ponzi Scheme.
 The customer had alleged $200,000 in damages, and the matter was settled in 2010 for just under $50,000.

-In order to avoid the cost of litigation, the advisor’s firm had settled the case for approximately 24% of the damages requested.
-None of the settlement amount was contributed by the financial advisor.
+In order to avoid the cost of litigation, the advisor’s firm settled the case for approximately 24% of the damages requested.
+None of the settlement amounts was contributed by the financial advisor.

 The Arbitrator found that all claims and allegations made by the investor were false or erroneous under FINRA Rule 2080.
 AdvisorLaw was able to show that the customer had extensive investment experience and that thorough due diligence had been conducted on the investments prior to purchase.
 The investments in question had been in line with the customer’s stated investment objectives and goals.
 Furthermore, it was pointed out that the financial advisor himself had lost a portion of his own money due to the illegal scheme perpetrated by MedCap.
 To further illustrate the lack of ire between the advisor and the customer, they continued their financial relationship for many years following the event.